swp-berlin/academic_ai_guideline_repo/README.md

 This repository collects institutional AI-guideline documents, mostly from the think tank and academic sector, extracts their text, codes them with a shared qualitative codebook (B1-B13), and publishes machine-readable artifacts for analysis and a local browser explorer.

-The goal is to create a toolkit for the different elements that are contained in a typical guideline.
+The goal is to create a toolkit for the typical elements of AI guidelines, such as definitions, permitted uses, prohibited uses, scopes, revisions, etc.

 ## Status And Validation Caveat